Adaptive Regularization for Large-Scale Sparse Feature Embedding Models: Experimental Validation

 \subsection{Example of the Root Cause of Overfitting}

 In this section, we give an example to show the root cause of multi-epoch overfitting.
-We use the iPinYou dataset with DNN backbone and Adam to illustrate this issue.
+We use the iPinYou dataset with DNN backbone and Adam to illustrate this issue by single experiment.
 The detailed feature statistics are listed in table \ref{tab:feature} in appendix \ref{app:feature}.
-We can observe that most features on iPinYou dataset are relatively dense, and their mean update intervals during training are less than 1.
+We can observe that most features on iPinYou dataset are relatively dense.
 To investigate the root cause of overfitting, we select the feature "IP", which is the most sparse feature in iPinYou dataset with 704,966 unique IDs.
 We apply a filtering procedure to reduce its feature sparsity.
 Given a ratio $r$, we only retain the top-$r$ fraction (by frequency) of IDs and replace other IDs with a default ID.

 Figure \ref{fig:ipin_ip_a} demonstrates that as $r$ decreases, the test AUC remains stable across multiple epochs, indicating that the one-epoch overfitting phenomenon is effectively alleviated.
 It suggests that low-frequency IDs in the "IP" feature are the primary cause of one-epoch overfitting in the iPinYou dataset.
-Based on this observation, a straightforward approach to mitigate this issue is to exclude the "IP" feature.
 However, as shown by the case $r=0$, removing the "IP" feature results in a substantial test AUC drop (from 0.7498 to 0.7429) at the end of the first epoch.

 Although removing sparse features can mitigate the one-epoch overfitting issue, it often leads to diminished model performance.
 In contrast, our proposed method dynamically adjusts the regularization strength, effectively preventing overfitting while maintaining strong predictive performance.